Click on 3D map to enlarge, click again to zoom

 3D view south-west: Colac Bay to Merrivale

-4. Colac Bay to Martins Hut: 7 hrs, 16.5 km (maps 155, 154)
+4. Colac Bay to Martins Hut: 7 hrs, 16.5 km (map 155)

 The next two days are through the Longwood Forest.
 (It is the deer shooting season in March/April here, so best to wear a high visibility pack cover to avoid getting shot by mistake then.)
 Continue inland on the road that brought you from the beach for about an 1hr to arrive at the Long Hilly Track car park.
 There is little traffic along the road.
 The car park has a toilet.
 The Long Hilly Track is easy to begin with.
-You then head uphill, climbing about 320m to reach the derelict Turnbull’s (Big Dam) Hut and on to Martins Hut.
+You then head uphill, climbing about 320m to reach the 2-bunk, run-down Turnbull’s (Big Dam) Hut and on to Martins Hut.
 Note the several tracks branching after Turnbull’s Hut – keep left.

 The alternative is the earlier TA route of 29.5km and 9hrs.
 This goes around the side of the hill on the Ports Water Race Track off to the right.
 It was a bit muddy and had many fallen trees when I did it, but it does have historical interest, as it follows a water race constructed mostly by Chinese gold miners in the 1880s and 1890s.
 It also has less uphill walking.
 If you take this track, it eventually meets a bush road.
 Turn left uphill and take the right fork when the road divides.
 The track off the road to Martins Hut is clearly marked.

-5. Martins Hut (4 bunks) to Merrivale Rd intersection: 10 hrs, 28.5 km (maps 154, 153)
+5. Martins Hut to Merrivale Rd intersection: 10 hrs, 28.5 km (maps 154, 153)

-• Merrivale Hut – 2 Merrivale Rd, Otautau, 021 567 105. $15 or camping $10pp.
-(Confirmed correct Oct 2022)
+- Merriview Hut – 2 Merrivale Rd, Otautau, 021 567 105, merriviewhut@gmail.com. $15 or camping $10pp.

-• Otautau Hotel – 167 Main St, Otautau, 03 225 8166; 021 0411 837.
+- Otautau Hotel – 167 Main St, Otautau, 03 225 8166; 021 0411 837.
 Includes rooms, bars & restaurant.
+Accommodation bookings to be made on Booking.com.
+Single room $100, double $130 (Sept 2025).

-• Otautau Railway Hotel and Backpackers – 76-78 King St, Otautau, 03 225 8577.
+- Otautau Railway Hotel and Backpackers – 76-78 King St, Otautau, 03 225 8577.
 Backpackers, bar & restaurant.

-• Tui Base Camp – 4 McFeely Street, Tuatapere, 03 226 6250; 027 837 3521.
+- Tui Base Camp – 4 McFeely Street, Tuatapere, 03 226 6250; 027 837 3521.

-• Last Light Lodge aka Hump Track Backpackers – 6 Clifden Rd, Tuatapere,03 226 6667.
+- Last Light Lodge aka Hump Track Backpackers – 6 Clifden Rd, Tuatapere, 03 226 6667, 022 105 1664.
 Includes backpacker accommodation, camping, restaurant/café.
 Book on Booking.com if the website won’t work.

-Both towns have a small supermarket.
+Both Otautau and Tuatapere have a small supermarket.

 Inland Bush and Woodlaw Forest: 26 km, 1 day